nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------
 ### Taking Leave : `leave`

 There are plenty of instances where employees take leave, and it is such a tedious task to manage employee leaves.
 ExecutivePro allows you to help your employees take leave so you no longer have to manually track remaining leaves for each employee.
+Note that the `leave` command can only help an employee take leave, if you want to reset or increase an employee's leave count, use the `edit` command above instead.

+:bulb:
+**For resetting or increasing an employee's leave count:**
+Use the `edit` command above instead. (`leave` can only help an employee take leave)

 Format: `leave EMPLOYEE_ID l/LEAVE_COUNT`